Hyperpigmentation 101

 Ask A Dermatologist: Can I Shrink My Pores?

-We asked our Consultant Dermatologist, Dr Malvina Cunningham more about the truth behind pores, their relationship to healthy skin and how we can get rid of blocked pores, which can exacerbate the issue.
+We asked Skin + Me Consultant Dermatologist, Dr Malvina Cunningham more about the truth behind pores, their relationship to healthy skin and how we can get rid of blocked pores, which often exacerbate the issue.

 Skin + Me: What are pores?

 Dr Malvina Cunningham: Pores are the small openings where hair follicles and oil-producing glands open onto the skin surface.
-They’re a natural part of our skin structure keeping your skin healthy.
-Their size is determined by genetics – however you feel about them, you can’t get rid of them.
+They’re a natural part of our skin structure and their size is determined by genetics – however you feel about them, you can’t get rid of them.
 The good news is that you can make them less visible!

 Skin + Me: Why are some people’s pores more visible than others?